Keeping weight on a working dog can be difficult, especially as the shooting seasons start.

 Working Dogs tend to have a variety of diets depending on what their owners have found to give them the most success.

-For your dog work out what suits them best , and what suits your lifestyle the best.
+For your dog work out what suits them best and your lifestyle the best.
 There isn’t one answer to increasing a working dogs weight through feeding, so don’t be scared to make gradual changes and see what gives them the best results.

 The History of Tripe recipe book explains tripe as “the edible lining from the stomachs of various farm animals”.